Smile, you’re in augmented reality dentistry

 Betterview just raised $2 million to analyze drone footage for insurers

 For someone getting major dental work or reconstructive surgery, it can be hard to visualize what they’ll look like afterwards.
 You can do casts and make wax molds, but that’s a bit… 19th century, isn’t it?
-A Swiss startup brings the in retrospect obvious solution of augmented reality to the problem, giving patients a virtual view of the smile they could soon have.
+A Swiss startup brings the, in retrospect, obvious solution of augmented reality to the problem, giving patients a virtual view of the smile they could soon have.

-The company, Kapanu, is a spinoff of Swiss technical university ETH Zurich; CEO Roland Mörzinger collaborated with Disney Research to create an augmented reality engine for medical purposes, and dentistry was chosen as a good first application.
+The company, Kapanu, is a spin-off of Swiss technical university ETH Zurich; CEO Roland Mörzinger collaborated with Disney Research to create an augmented reality engine for medical purposes, and dentistry was chosen as a good first application.

 It works by matching a 3D scan of the person’s mouth cavity (a procedure many dentists do already) to scans of known sets of good teeth already used for this kind of thing.
 Once the software locks onto the user’s mouth and teeth, it overlays the improved teeth — and that’s where the fun starts.
-There are options the user can then tweak: how close the teeth are, various shapes and spacing, and so on.
+There are options the user can then tweak: how close the teeth are, various shapes and spacing and so on.
 All the changes are visible live.

 Once the patient has customized their teeth and given them a preview in the AR “virtual mirror,” the final model is sent off for manufacture wherever it is replacement teeth are made.